Heavy rain and storms could trigger flooding, severe weather in D.C. area through Thursday

 Smaller chance: Damaging winds, isolated tornadoes early Thursday.

 Rainfall potential: A widespread one to three inches of rain is a good bet.
-Some spots, probably t the north and west, could see more than that.
+Some spots, probably to the north and west, could receive more than that.

 All clear: Between midmorning and noon Thursday, first west and last east.